-One of the coolest things one can do in Fiji is scuba diving with the Bull sharks.
+One of the coolest things one can do in Fiji is scuba diving with the Bull sharks and Manta Rays.
 Unfortunately, I did not get the opportunity to do this but it has been on my scuba diving bucket list for long.

 Hear stories from the locals

-The best gift one can give to themselves while traveling is to talk to the locals and hear the stories of the place from them.
+The best gifts one can give to themselves while traveling are the stories of the locals, i.e. by hearing the stories of the place and history from them.
 And I did exactly that while traveling in Fiji.
-I spoke to the taxi drivers and the villagers and heard what the y had to say about Fiji.
+I spoke to the taxi drivers and the villagers and heard what they had to say about Fiji.
 Fiji is definitely a very mysterious and amazing place with so much history and one of the best stories I heard was about history of cannibalism and how it existed in Fiji.

 Sugarcane fields of Sabeto Valley